 The AMD Radeon Navi 2X cards were announced in March 2020 and could bring powerful new graphics operations to the Mac.
 It is unknown if the chips are ready yet, but once released, they will improve everything from gaming to rendering on the iMac.

 One rumor places the first-generation Navi graphics in the 2020 iMac, which is far more likely than the announced second-generation.

 The same rumor also says that Fusion Drives will be abandoned in this model.
 Apple has moved to SSD only configurations in every other computer they sell, with the iMac being the last holdout.
 An SSD will improve speeds across nearly every process on the machine as loading apps and documents from storage will be much more responsive.

 The 4K iMac has acted as a good entry point for first time Mac buyers.
 For just $1,299 you got a decent processor, 1TB HDD, and discrete Radeon Pro graphics.

-The 2020 iMac will likely have the same starting price despite the redesign.
-Expect the specifications to only meet the need of a casual user, however.
+The 2020 iMac will likely have the same starting price and have similar upgrade paths across the line.